UniversalDependencies/docs/_bg/dep/obj.md

 ---
 layout: relation
-title: 'dobj'
+title: 'obj'
-shortdef: 'direct object'
+shortdef: 'object'
+udver: '2'
 ---

+The object of a verb is the second most core argument of a verb after the subject.
-The direct object of a verb is the noun phrase that denotes the entity acted upon.
+Typically, it is the noun phrase that denotes the entity acted upon or which undergoes a change of state or motion (the proto-patient).
-The direct object in Bulgarian corresponds to the position of the "Accusative" case, since nominals in Bulgarian do not have declension.
+The object in Bulgarian corresponds to the position of the "Accusative" case, since nominals in Bulgarian do not have declension.

 Accusative example: